 under armour or for going into town (but you might get complaints even then).

-- Two to four simple tunics or dresses in some light colored solid, with trousers or skirts to match, if desired.
+- Simple tunics or dresses in some light colored solid, with trousers or skirts to match, if desired.
 These should be a natural fiber that breaths well (e.g. cotton, linen, et cetera), as light as possible, while preserving modesty.

-- A warm piece of garb, or an over-tunic to pull on over a light tunic (layering is very effective), for cold nights or days.
-A solid colored cheap velour or heavy trigger work well for this as both have a high polyester content and do not breath much.
+- Warm garb, or an over-tunic to pull on over a light tunic (layering is very effective), for cold nights or days.
+Wool works well, or even heavy trigger or cheap velour as both have a high polyester content and do not breath much.

 - Light shoes or sandals, unless you want to slop around bare foot.
 Be warned, the gravel on the roads is sharp.

 - Heavy shoes or boots if you plan to go into the woods.